 That number alone is more than any NFL player salary — including the top seven, which are all quarterbacks making around $30 million per year — despite them putting their health on the line every time they take the field.

 Dallas Cowboys owner Jerry Jones, a billionaire himself, wasn’t happy with the contract following the six-game suspension of Cowboys star running back Ezekiel Elliot.
 Jones, however, claimed he was against a six-person compensation committee comprised of NFL owners negotiating with Goodell without input from every owner (including Jones).

 The bottom line is that Goodell has been a money-making machine for team owners, and money talks.

-As Forbes notes, when Goodell took over in 2006 the average NFL franchise was worth less than $900 million and had profits of $31 million.
+As Forbes notes, when Goodell took over in 2006, the average NFL franchise was worth less than $900 million and had profits of $31 million.
 Ten years later, those numbers had jumped to $2.5 billion and $101 million.
+Those are impressive numbers.

 Despite the scandals and negative press that have plagued Goodell’s career, he’s been instrumental in the NFL’s expansion and success since 2006.
 For that, he’s made a boatload of money and will keep cashing in for years to come.

 Goodell’s net worth is estimated at $150 million, according to Celebrity Net Worth.

 Based on his contract extension and the job he’s done growing the league, it doesn’t appear Goodell is going anywhere.
 Get used to booing him for years to come at the podium (even if it’s virtually thanks to the coronavirus pandemic and COVID-19 outbreak) prior to that first overall selection or at the Super Bowl on CBS, FOX, or NBC.